Butter Making: A Transformation

 “Without cows, nothing would be possible”

-The milk collected to make Bordier Butter is produced in both organic and sustainable agriculture farms located in Brittany and Normandy.
+The milk collected to make Bordier Butter is produced in both organic farms located in Brittany and Normandy.
 In the summer, each farm pays careful attention to getting the cows out to the pastures.
 In the winter, they are fed with excellent silage from aerated drying pens which preserve the quality of the alfalfa.

 After collecting the milk, it is creamed and the cream is? pasteurized.
 Then, it is left to mature slowly for two days to thicken and develop its aromatic complexity, that can be found in the butter.
 For example in the spring, the aromas are very floral.
 In the summer, they are more like caramel, and in the fall, more like toast.